-.1 Products Requiring Electrical Connection: Listed and classified by Underwriters Laboratories Inc., as suitable for the purpose specified and indicated.
+.1 Products Requiring Electrical Connection: Listed and classified by Underwriters Laboratories Inc., testing firm acceptable to the authority having jurisdiction as suitable for the purpose specified and indicated.

 - .1 Section 01 61 00: Transport, handle, store, and protect products. - .2 Accept fixtures on site in factory packaging.
 Inspect for damage. - .3 Protect installed fixtures from damage by securing areas and by leaving factory packaging in place to protect fixtures and prevent use.